stevenj/CIPs/CIP-0062/README.md

 ### Returns

 `Bytes[]` - An array of the hex-encoded strings of the fully encoded and signed vote transactions.
-The dApp will submit these votes on behalf of the wallet.
+The dApp will submit these votes on behalf of the wallet to the voting blockchain.

 ## api.getVotingKey(): Promise\<cbor<PublicKey\>\>

-Should return the voting [public key](#publickey).
+Should return the voting [`PublicKey`](#publickey).
 The wallet should use `address_index` of 0 and return the public key for that index.
 ### Returns
-cbor hex encoded representation of the public key.
+CBOR hex-encoded representation of the voting `PublicKey`.

 ## api.submitDelegation(delegation: Delegation): Promise\<SignedDelegationMetadata>